RFP54-Helios/FEC/README.md

-# FEC
+# Project Catwalk

-Front End Capstone repository for RFP54's Team Helios!
+Front End Capstone repository for HackReactor RFP54's Team Helios!

 This capstone project tasked Team Helios with the challenge of redesigning an outdated retail portal.
 The redesign implemented a new user interface, and introduced significant client experience functionality.